HabitRPG/mongoose-dictionary/README.md

 });

-// IMPORTANT THIS MUST BE CALLED WHEN CREATING A NEW DOCUMENT LOCALLY (NOT RETURNED FROM DB) doc.emit('new', doc);
+// IMPORTANT THIS MUST BE CALLED WHEN CREATING A NEW DOCUMENT LOCALLY (NOT RETURNED FROM DB) doc.emit('new');

 doc.dictionary.$add('key', {
+  aFieldOfDictionary: 123 // Using a number to show that casting is working });

+doc.dictionary.$add('anotherKey', {
-  field1: 123 // Using a number to show that casting is working });
+  aFieldOfDictionary: 123 // Using a number to show that casting is working });

+doc.dictionary.$remove('anotherKey');

 doc.save(function(err, doc){
   console.log(err, doc)